MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

   - Make sure to take a picture of the whole object for overall context, as well as a close-up for precision.

   - Keep in mind the perspective of the operator.
-It’s helpful to take the picture from the same angle. that the operator will use.
+It’s helpful to take the picture from the same angle that the operator will use.

 - For performance reasons, don’t use 4K/HD quality pictures. **Total image size shouldn’t exceed 100 KB.**